rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 In two previous blog posts, we explored the ease of deploying serverless functions.
 These are obviously a great way of removing the hassle of maintaining a server and most of the times also reducing the running costs.

-However besides the whole "serverless hype" we are seeing right now in the tech world, a lot of projects still require a traditional cloud VM.
+However besides the whole **"serverless hype"** we are seeing right now in the tech world, a lot of projects still require a traditional cloud VM.

 You might need more flexiblity, your app doesn't work well on a serverless set-up or it just doesn't fit your usecase.
-Luckily for us non-cool folks going "server" instead of "serverless" is just as easy! :smile:
+Luckily for us non-cool folks going _server_ instead of _serverless_ is just as easy! :smile:

-So let's go over that in this blog post! :rocket:
+So let's go over that in this blog post!

 **Note:** To follow this tutorial I assume you have a terminal available.
 This can be on your Linux machine, Mac OS or Windows Linux Subsystem.